alex-trandafir/blog/content/posts/writing-my-first-swift-app.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p><strong>Optionals.</strong> Coming from Java and the world of "null" it was pretty complicated to wrap my head around Optionals.
+<p><strong>Optionals.</strong> Coming from Java 7 and the world of "null" it was pretty complicated to wrap my head around Optionals.
 Theory is nice and all but once you start actually using <a href="https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html">optionals</a> you realise it introduces a lot of grey area.
 This is where I'm sure I did most of my mistakes, I had to force unwrap a lot of Optionals and that looks like an antipattern to me.
-It might be easy to read but at what cost?</p>
+It might be easy to read but at what cost? {{< le "Changed my mind, I like them now :D" >}} </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->